sircharlo/ear-peace/README.md

 - **Feedback**: Open an issue describing what worked, what didn’t, and what you’d like to see.
 - **Pull requests**: Small, focused PRs are appreciated.
 Accessibility improvements are a priority.

-## Privacy note

-- Audio samples used for matching are sent to the backend only to perform the match and are not intended for sharing.
-- This is a local app; please still use it with discretion and in harmony with local laws and guidelines.